ohhi-vn/easyworker/README.md

 ### Monitor Go

-A wrapper for goroutine for easy monitor when goroutine was panic or run task done.
+A wrapper for goroutine for easy to monitor when goroutine was panic or run task done.

 `Monitor` function will return two params.
 First param is unique reference id.